HOPLAB-LBP/hoplab-wiki/docs/research/eeg/index.md

 In the Hoplab we typically set up experiments for multivariate EEG ("Representational Dynamics").
 Our standard analysis pipeline is described most in detail in [Chen et al.](https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00006/116700/The-representational-dynamics-of-the-animal) (2023, Imaging Neuroscience).

-This publication is accompanied by an OSF archive that contains the analysis code to do multivariate analysis with the help of Matlab and the CosmoMVPA toolbox.
-See https://osf.io/d5egu/
+This publication is accompanied by an [OSF archive](https://osf.io/d5egu/) that contains the analysis code to do multivariate analysis with the help of Matlab and the CosmoMVPA toolbox.

 **TODO:** Clean up and add hyperlinks;